Is an Employer Responsible for a Fatal Car Accident Caused By Its Employee?

 Speak with a Florida Wrongful Death Lawyer Today

 While this particular case may not have worked out for the victim’s family, it is important to note that in many personal injury cases, the question of whether a negligent driver is an employee requires a much more comprehensive analysis.
 This is why it is critical to engage the services of a Boca Raton car accident attorney who can assist you in fully investigating the circumstances surrounding your own accident.
-Contact the Leifer Law Firm today to schedule a free, no-risk consultation, so we can learn more about your situation and advise you on how we can help.
+Contact Leifer & Ramirez today to schedule a free, no-risk consultation, so we can learn more about your situation and advise you on how we can help.